kishanpadhi291/TestDemo/README.md

 # Student Registry

-Student Registry is a simple 2-page site built using Next.js, featuring a search box, a button to add data, and a table displaying student information.
+Student Registry is a simple 2-page site built using Next.js, featuring filters, columns, density, export, a button to add data, and a table displaying student information.
 Users can add, edit, and delete student data interactively.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Table of Contents